Brexit campaigners breached UK vote rules, lawyers say

-LONDON: Brexit campaigners breached UK law to channel more funds to a data analysis firm ahead of the EU referendum, according to evidence outlined on Monday by whistleblowers’ lawyers.
+LONDON: Brexit campaigners breached UK law to channel more funds to a data analysis firm ahead of the EU referendum, according to evidence outlined on Monday (Tuesday in Manila) by whistleblowers’ lawyers.

-“There is a prima facie case that the following electoral offences were committed by Vote Leave in the EU referendum campaign,” said a 50-page document presented by London law firm Bindmans.
+“There is a prima facie case that the following electoral offenses were committed by Vote Leave in the EU referendum campaign,” said a 50-page document presented by London law firm Bindmans.

 “There are strong grounds to infer that Vote Leave was involved in the decision by which the AIQ payment were made,” said the legal opinion, written by three independent barristers at Bindmans’ request.